 - b.
 By Company Service may be discontinued by the Company for any of the following reasons, as described in WAC 480-100-128, as hereafter amended from time to time: - (1) For non-payment of bills or any proper charges including deposit, as provided in the tariff of the Company.
-However, the Company will cease discontinuance in areas where a heatrelated alert, such as an excessive heat warning, a heat advisory, an excessive heat watch, or a similar alert has been issued or is intended to be issued by the National Weather Service.
+However, the Company will cease discontinuance in areas with inclement weather events, which are days characterized by extreme cold and the average daily temperature is forecasted to be at or below 32 degrees Fahrenheit, and days characterized by extreme heat and the high daily temperature is forecasted to be at or above 90 degrees Fahrenheit.
 The Company will use the prior day's forecast as received from the National Weather Service. - (2) For the use of energy for purposes or properties other than that specified in the application.